miquael/openassistant-webvr/README.md

-# OpenAssistant VR
+# OpenAssistant WebVR

-An WebVR space for the open source [OpenAssistant](http://openassistant.org/) AI project.
+A WebVR space for the open source [OpenAssistant](http://openassistant.org/) AI project.

 See a [demo](http://michaelgaio.com/vr/openassistant/)!